rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 _I should finish these some time soon._

 1. An introduction to SamR's Assorted Musings and Rants `intro-musings-v0.md`.

-1. Textbooks and the bookstore (international editions).
-   `textbooks-bookstore-2018-05-nn`

-1. Language.
-The power of words.
-   `language-2018-05-nn`

 1. SIGCSE list workflows.  `sigcse-list-workflow`.